 As a follow-up to the completed Biodiversity and Climate Change Project (BCCP), the ASEAN-German Cooperation Programme on Biodiversity Conservation (CARE4BioDiv) has been developed by the Federal Government of Germany and the ACB.
 The overall objective of the program is the protection of biological diversity and the sustainable management of natural ecosystems in the ASEAN region to contribute to the improvement of livelihoods of the local population.
 The Development Cooperation Programme is an umbrella program composed of the following financial cooperation (FC) and technical cooperation (TC) modules:

 Improving Biodiversity Conservation of Wetlands and Migratory Waterbirds in the ASEAN Region will span for four year and consist of two phases, each of two years in duration.
 In particular, the project aims to achieve the following outputs: (i) a well-functioning ASEAN Network on Wetlands and Migratory Waterbirds Conservation; (ii) improved knowledge of wetlands and migratory waterbirds in the ASEAN Member States, (iii) enhanced capacity of site-managers and other stakeholders in managing wetlands and migratory waterbirds; and (iv) enhanced communication, education and public awareness of the values of migratory waterbirds and their habitats.
-The First Phase is proposed to be implemented within the period of 2018-2019.
+The First Phase currently being implemented, and is expected to be concluded in June 2020.

 ASEAN-ROK Flagship Project on Restoration of Degraded Forest Ecosystem in the Southeast Asian Tropical Regions (AKECOP) is an on-going collaboration to address the issue of degradation of land and forest in ASEAN and conserve ecosystem through research and capacity building between AMS and ROK.
 The Project is being implemented by the ASEAN-Korea Environmental Cooperation Unit (AKECU) at the National Instrumentation Center for Environmental Management (NICEM), College of Agriculture and Life Sciences, Seoul National University.
-Phases I to VIII of the project had been completed from 2000 to 2016.
-Phase IX, which is implemented in the period of 2017-2018, aims to evaluate the last 16 years of research activities of AKECOP and to promote major achievement of AKECOP.
-Moreover, the AKECOP in Phase IX will produce the state-of-the-art report on restoration of degraded ecosystem, biodiversity conservation and enhancement of local livelihood conducted in the AMS in collaboration with ROK.
+Phases I to IX of the project were implemented from 2000 to 2018.

-The Joint Statement by the ASEAN Environment Ministers to the Thirteenth Meeting of the Conference of the Parties to the Convention on Biological Diversity (CBD COP 13) was adopted at the 28th and 29th ASEAN Summits on 16 September 2016 in Vientiane, Lao PDR, and was subsequently submitted to the CBD COP 13 which was convened on 4-17 December 2016 in Cancun, Mexico.
+The Joint Statement by the ASEAN Environment Ministers to the Fourteenth Meeting of the Conference of the Parties to the Convention on Biological Diversity (CBD COP 14) was adopted in Singapore at the 33rd ASEAN Summit on 13 November 2018, and was subsequently submitted to the CBD COP 14 convened on 17-29 November 2018 in Sharm El-Sheikh, Egypt.
 Through the Joint Statement, the ASEAN Leaders reaffirmed their commitment to implement the Strategic Plan for Biodiversity 2011-2020 and achieve the Aichi Biodiversity Targets; and to the 2030 Agenda for Sustainable Development.